The Human Truth Foundation

 There are countless tragedies in history where scientific discoveries have been suppressed, lost, destroyed, burnt and hidden, with scientists murdered, ousted, silenced and tortured.
 In nearly all cases, the antagonists have been religious institutions who are offended, scared, or outraged by new discoveries and by challenging ideas.

 3.4.
-The Christian Dark Ages of Europe63
+The Christian Dark Ages of Europe69

-#christianity #dark_ages #europe #history #islam #the_enlightenment
+#christianity #dark_ages #europe #history #inquisition #islam #the_enlightenment #torture

 If you were to doubt that religion, in particular single-god monotheistic religions such as Christianity and Islam, are as bad as I have made out, then consider what happens when these organized religions become dominant.
 Now, much of the Muslim and Arab world is enshrouded in an age of faith so dark that once again, religious police and theocratic regimes enforce forms of religion on the people.
 Widespread ignorance exists of science, human rights and comparative religion because it is unlawful to teach anything that contradicts the Qur'an.
 The Muslim world today is in a dark age, as was Christianity before it.

-During this time, the Arab world carried the torch of knowledge and surpassed Europe in its understanding of philosophy, mathematics, and the sciences in general75,76.
+During this time, the Arab world carried the torch of knowledge and surpassed Europe in its understanding of philosophy, mathematics, and the sciences in general81,82.
 Europe slowly emerged from the dark age amidst continued widespread horror at the abuses of the Church, and a gradual trickle of intellectuals and early scientists emerged from the 12th century.
-Although they were mostly imprisoned and tortured by Christian institutions, they eventually lit the spark of the Reformation in the 16th century, which broke the power of the Catholic Church (after large scale civil wars between competing Christians77,78), and allowed the seeds of the 18th century Enlightenment to be sown71, whereupon religious organisations' power was curbed, worldly knowledge was sought and basic Human rights were proclaimed and valued.
+Although they were mostly imprisoned and tortured by Christian institutions, they eventually lit the spark of the Reformation in the 16th century, which broke the power of the Catholic Church (after large scale civil wars between competing Christians83,84), and allowed the seeds of the 18th century Enlightenment to be sown77, whereupon religious organisations' power was curbed, worldly knowledge was sought and basic Human rights were proclaimed and valued.

 For more, see: